Patricia.png

 Sandwell Hospital’s Education Centre, exhibited throughout October 2018 and remains on permanent display.

-This corridor is where seven participants from Wolverhampton’s Clinical Commissioning Group regularly walk past their portraits, on their way to and from meetings with their managers.
+This corridor is where seven healthcare professionals from Wolverhampton’s Clinical Commissioning Group regularly walk past their portraits, on their way to and from meetings with their managers.